Azure/AKS-Performance-and-Scale/Perf-Benchmarks/ReadMe.md

 ### Subscription
 Subscription ID is required for the test.
 The script requires that the user have enough permission to deploy new resources within the subscription.
 <div style="padding: 10px; border: 2px solid #df4577;">
-   <p style="font-weight:bold; font-size: 16px">⚠️Please make sure that there is enough quota for the cores required to run the script in the subscription.</p>
+   <p style="font-weight:bold; font-size: 16px">⚠️ Please make sure that there is enough quota for the cores required to run the script in the subscription. ⚠️</p>
    <ul>
       <li> By default, systempool uses `Standard_D8ds_v5` with 3 nodes and userpool users `Standard_D8ds_v5` and scale-out to 53 nodes.
 Which means, there needs to be at least 448 cores available for the SKU type Ddsv5 in the subscription & region
       <li> If there are enough cores for other SKU types, the SKU can be changed through the script parameters.
 Please see below for more information about the parameters</li>